wp-plugins/custom-post-view-generator/readme.txt

 Fixed issue wich resulted warnings with content types plugins.

 = 0.1.3 =
-Fixed bug that resulted in shortcode not being processed.
+Fixed bug that resulted in shortcodes not being processed.
 Fixed error in template.
 Added template.